 At 33 years of age, Colton T. Smith has competed and won at the highest levels as a Professional Fighter and Combat Athlete.
 Aside from his illustrious martial arts resume, Colton is still serving his country on Active Duty with 14 years of service as an Infantryman.
 He is a decorated veteran of the wars in Iraq and Afghanistan.
 Some of his notable military career accolades include earning the Ranger Tab, Sapper Tab, CIB, EIB, Airborne and Air Assault badges; serving in positions from Rifleman to Company First Sergeant; Special Operations Combatives Instructor, Combatives Master Trainer and Congressional Liaison.
 Colton also holds the distinction of being only Service-Member to ever fight in the UFC while on Active Duty, thus being crowned “The Ultimate Fighter” in season 16 of the hit reality show.
 He is a Brazilian Jiu-Jitsu & Combatives Black Belt.
 Colton is an avid Wrestling, Martial Arts and Combatives coach within his local community.
 He dedicates much of his free time focusing his efforts on assisting DOD assets and other Government agencies in all facets of resiliency and survivability in this volatile world.
 Colton bases all of his efforts off of his Christian faith.
 He currently resides in Virginia with his two sons and daughter.

 Jenn Guerrero served in the U.S. Army for 7 years as a Supply Sergeant.
 She served a 15-month tour with the 165th CSSB in Camp Taji, Iraq, OIF, with honor, from 2008 to 2009.
-Jenn currently serving as a officer with the Moline Police Department.
-She is also the Owner/Baker of Sweet Cheats by Jenn.
+Jenn recently became an ISSA certified personal trainer and is currently training at the Rock Island Fitness Center.
 Jenn has always had a passion for fitness, but after being diagnosed with PTSD she decided to get into bodybuilding and is now a figure competitor.
-She is a member of Delf's Pro Gym, where she is trained by one of the owners, Hailey Delf.
 Jenn's goal is to motivate and inspire others to push themselves to become their best and to promote a healthy, positive mindset and lifestyle.

 Staff Sergeant Nathaniel McCory joined the Army on March 18, 2003.
 After completion of Basic Training, SSG McCory was assigned to the 101st Airborne Division.
 He deployed to Iraq with the 101st Airborne Division in August 2003 for a 12 month tour.
 A year after returning from his deployment, SSG McCory went through the Ranger Indoctrination Program (RIP).
 He deployed to Afghanistan in 2005, 2006, and 2008 in support of Operation Enduring Freedom and deployed to Iraq in 2007 and 2009 in support of Operation Iraqi Freedom.
 He left active duty in 2010 and entered the Army Reserves.
 After two years in the Army Reserves, SSG McCory switched to the Iowa Army National Guard as a senior instructor with the the Recruiting Sustainment Program (RSP).
 He is currently employed full time with Iowa Army National Guard, AGR, as the Assistant Operations NCO.
 Significant achievements include; Commandants List for Army Warrior Leader Course, and High Army Physical Fitness Test (APFT) in Drill Sergeant School; Ranger Indoctrination Program graduate; Combatives Level I certified; Combatives Level II certified; Completed EMT Basic course, and Survival Evasion, Resistance, and Escape (SERE) C Graduate, Digital Master Gunner, and Battalion Master Fitness Trainer.